 Be your best self this year and beyond.
 I visited the Redondo Beach Main Library to discuss the art and science of people perception, and how you can mine your unique personal qualities to present your most attractive and authentic self to the world.

 I offer my input in Family Circle on keeping your beach bag from getting weighed down by unnecessaries this summer.
-Find my tip in this handy slideshow.
+Find my tip here.

-On April 4th I visited the Los Angeles home of Temple University to speak to the current crop of film and media students who are studying and working in Tinsletown for the semester.
+In April I visited the Los Angeles home of Temple University to speak to the current crop of film and media students who are studying and working in Hollywood for the semester.
 Covering topics like personal branding as well as sharing shortcuts to hopefully ease the pain that comes with post-graduation life….which doesn’t seem like all that long ago.

 I had the opportunity to do a post-Oscar best and worst rundown with the gals on FOX 29 WFLX, plus speak with the station’s John Favole on how to increase your ease in formal attire.
 The above photo is of the lovely ingenue Shailene Woodley who, in a Valentino Couture gown, soft makeup and feminine hair, was the epitome of youthful female beauty at this year’s Oscar’s.